Bias-Free Language Guide

 Glossary of Terms

-The fear, hatred and/or dislike of people who are or are perceive to be bisexual.
+The fear, hatred and/or dislike of people who are or are perceived to be bisexual.

 Note: This includes prejudice, discrimination, harassment and acts of violence.
 It can often manifest as discrediting or doubting the existence of bisexuality.